The-Hotline/web-messaging-docs/README.md

  * Disabled = `thlchatbtn=false`

 ### Exit Site button:
 By default, a red exit button will appear on the top-left corner of the chat frame.
 This is a safety feature that allows chatters to quickly leave the entire website.
-We will work with you to determine if disabling this button is allowed.
+Please let us know if you intend to disable this button.
  * Enabled = `thlexitbtn=true` (default)
  * Disabled = `thlexitbtn=false`